dwhite25/MSG-CcGAN/README.md

 ### Multi-Scale Continuously Conditioned GAN for Binary-Neutron-Star Gravitational-Wave Modeling

-This repository contains the complete research implementation of a **multi-scale continuously conditioned generative adversarial network (MSG-CcGAN)** that I developed while conducting gravitational-wave research at the Gravitational-Wave Physics and Astronomy Center at California State University, Fullerton.
+This repository contains the complete research implementation of a **multi-scale continuously conditioned generative adversarial network (MSG-CcGAN)** that I developed while conducting research at the Gravitational-Wave Physics and Astronomy Center at California State University, Fullerton.

 The project investigated whether deep generative modeling could provide a fast surrogate for computationally expensive binary-neutron-star gravitational-wave simulations.
 The model combines techniques from **MSG-GAN** and **CcGAN**, adapting them to long, one-dimensional scientific time series conditioned on continuous physical parameters.